loongws/ppmessage/ppmessage/doc/README.zh_CN.md

 [In English](README.md)

-# PPMessage
+# PPMessage - Online Customer Communication, iOS/Android In-app Instant Message SDK, Intercom Alternative, Open Source WeChat.
-A Open Source Plug & Play Online Customer Communication Platform.
+An Open Source Plug & Play Online Customer Communication Platform.
 On PPMessage, you can chat with your customer via Web or mobile App.
 As open source [Intercom](http://intercom.io) alternative, nothing needs change, you can start a SAAS with PPMessage.

 PPMessage targets to be deployed on Linux, Mac OS X and Windows systems.
 And PPMessage is a clearly API system which could be integrated with any open source Content Management System like Wordpress, Drupal and any commercial system even a e-commerce system.